jmquigs/ModelMod/Docs/userguide/README.md

 ```

 The number in each path is the "texture stage" on which the texture should be
 set.
-These should match what was originally produced by the snapshot.
+These should match what was originally produced by the snapshot, because
+the shader expects certain textures on certain stages.

+In some games, ModelMod is currently unable to snapshot textures.

 #### Shaders

 ModelMod does not currently support shader modding.
+There are a lot of issues
+that need to be dealt with here; see the Dev guide for more details.

 ## Mesh animation